 - Adolescents from 15-19 years of age

 Children who are 14 years old or younger account for nearly a half million emergency department visits for TBI annually, notes Mark Herceg, the Director of Neuro-psychology at Burke Rehabilitation Hospital in White Plains, N.Y.

 Life-altering TBI doesn't necessarily involve immediate, distinct symptoms, such as loss of consciousness, severe headache, or seizures.
 Mild TBI is often missed at the time of injury, but can cause a range of effects, including sleep disturbances, poor concentration, and fatigue.
 Even a minor disturbance, such as a bump or blow to the head, can disrupt the normal function of the brain, says Herceg.

 One of the least-discussed potential consequences of TBI is the loss of emotional control.
 Even mild TBI can result in debilitating changes in mood management, behavioral conduct and feelings.
 TBI can impact mood functions by:

 - Increasing or decreasing the intensity of feelings

 - Increasing the frequency or severity of intense mood swings

 When TBI affects the emotional control center of the brain, reports Herceg, individuals may lose control of their emotional responses.
 As such, someone they may respond to emotional stimuli in an inappropriate or disproportionate manner.
 They may display unprovoked intense emotional reactions and responses.
 It is important that family members respond in a supportive manner and ensure that medical assistance is readily available.

-At the Sacramento traumatic brain injury law offices of the Arnold Law Firm, we help victims and their families recover financial compensation for their brain injuries.
+At the Arnold Law Firm, our Sacramento injury attorneys help victims and their families recover financial compensation for their brain injuries.
 To discuss the details of your case for free, call (916) 777-7777.